 With all these tools, would be remiss if Add-in Express didn't properly address deployment.
 The truth, deployment is another of our strongest features.
 Using Add-in Express, you can quickly build deployment using any of three supported deployment packages:

 Add-in Express based add-ons utilize the Add-in Express loader, which acts as a shim that loads the addin into the host Microsoft Office application.
 More about Office add-in deployment.

-You can find a step-by-step sample showing how to build Office plug-ins in the Developer Tutorial: Create a COM add-in for Office 2013 - 2000.
+You can find a step-by-step sample showing how to build Office plug-ins in the Developer Tutorial: Creating COM add-in for Office.